17.10.2020

 Cockerel and chicken mushrooms (video)

-How much to cook chicken mushrooms before harvesting
+How long to cook chicken mushrooms before harvesting

-Like any other mushroom, caps absorb all the dirt from the soil and their environment like a sponge.
+Like any other mushroom, the caps, like a sponge, absorb all the dirt from the soil and their environment.
 Therefore, it is not recommended to collect near roads and factories.
-The closer to the roadway the cockerel grows, the longer it needs to be boiled, and the procedure is not the duration of the boil, but the number of times the water is changed.
+The closer the cockerel grows to the roadway, the longer it needs to be boiled, and the procedure does not depend on the duration of cooking, but on the number of times the water is changed.

-There are a lot of disputes between housewives on the topic of how long it takes to cook a ringed cap
+There are a lot of disputes between housewives on the topic of how long to cook a ringed cap

-If you collected caps in a mixed forest and decided to pickle, it will be enough to change the water 3 times, boiling the mushrooms for 5 minutes.
+If you collected caps in a mixed forest and decided to pickle them, it will be enough to change the water 3 times, boiling the mushrooms for 5 minutes.

-If they were gathered in an ecologically clean area, far from factories and roads, they can not be cooked at all.
+If they were collected in an ecologically clean area, far from factories and roads, they do not need to be cooked at all.

-In the case of pickling, the situation is a little different, here the ringed cap will have to be boiled for 20 minutes, and then a couple more minutes. in the marinade.
+In the case of pickling, the situation is a little different; here the ringed cap will need to be boiled for 20 minutes, and then a couple more minutes. in the marinade.

-The workpiece is crispy and dense, moderately salty.
+The preparation turns out crispy and dense, moderately salty.

 Products: